nucypher/nucypher/docs/source/guides/staking_guide.rst

 Bond an Ursula to a Staker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After you create an Ethereum node for your worker (see below about the worker),
+After you create an Ethereum node for your staker (see below about the worker),
 you can set the worker.
-Stakes which don't yet have a worker will be
+Stakers which don't yet have a worker will be
 highlighted in yellow:

 .. code:: bash